derbyparty/derby-router/README.md

 ### Server routes

-Server-routes are like derby-application routes, but without router-modules, and they have a little bit different API.
+Server-routes are like derby-application routes but without router-modules.

-Basically, like in derby-application routes we can use four methods for
+They have a bit different API.

-server-routes: 'get', 'post', 'put', 'del'.
+Like in derby-application routes we can use four methods to define server-routes: `get`, `post`, `put`, `del`.

 Syntax: `app.serverMethod(name?, path?, [handlers]*, options?)`

 `Method`: one of 'Get', 'Post', 'Put', 'Del'

-`name`: string - name of the route, you can use the name to get specific url using `pathFor`-view function
+`name`: string.
+Name of the route, you can use it to obtain the corresponding URL using the `pathFor` view function.

 `path`: string (should starts with '/')

 `handlers`: a list of handler-functions.
-May be omitted, if so nothing will happen
+You can omit it in which case nothing is going to happen.

-`options` - an object with options.
-At the moment you can define such options:
+`options` - an options object.
+You can specify the following options:

-- serverController - function - to override default server route-controller
+- serverController - function.
+Override the default server route-controller

 #### Handler-functions

-Handler-functions accept usual expressjs parameters: req, res and next.
+Handler-functions accept usual expressjs parameters: `req`, `res` and `next`.
 For
 example:

 ```js